nixworks/public/news/2015/07/9/7th-brics-summit-the-event-is-concluded.md

 ### [2015-07-9](/news/2015/07/9/index.md)

-# 7th BRICS summit.
-The event is concluded.
+# 7th BRICS summit: The event is concluded.